Close

 Key elements of a family care plan

-• Give details for the family routine.
-Let your caregiver know as much as possible about how your family life works.
-Write down specific details for housing, food, transportation and activities, such as religious services.
+• Give details for family rules and behavior.
+What rules does your family already follow?
+Let your caregiver know as much as possible about how your family life works, including parenting responsibilities and rules.
+Write down specific details for mealtimes, bedtimes, discipline, and duties or chores around the house children might have.

 • Provide medical information.
-List details about family physicians, medications and vitamins, allergies, hospitals and regular appointments.
+What medical considerations does your caregiver need to be prepared for?
+List details about family physicians, medications and vitamins, allergies, immunizations, hospitals and regular appointments.

 • List close contacts and other resources.
+Who in your network will support your caregiver?
 Provide names, addresses and telephone numbers of relatives, neighbors and friends, doctors and dentists, military and community resources, and the military unit and family readiness program points of contact.

 • Note locations of important documents.
+What documents will your caregiver need?
 These include wills, insurance papers, birth certificates and powers of attorney.

 • Explain the importance of dependent ID cards.
-Check the expiration date on your family members’ ID cards and make sure they are registered in the Defense Enrollment Eligibility Reporting System.
+Check the expiration date on your family members’ ID cards and make sure they are registered in the Defense Enrollment Eligibility Reporting System, or DEERS.

 Learn about military bases worldwide.
 Get installation overviews, check-in procedures, housing, neighborhood information, contacts for programs and services, photos and more.